bchand44/datadriven/README.md

 5) Docker and local Run

 Project is work in progress.
-Read me file will be udpated accordilgy
+Read me file will be udpated